AlejandroMC28/ptfi_externaldb/README.md

 - `database_matching.ipynb` - Matching to DrugBank, FCCdb, PubChem, Supernatural, Lotus and Coconut
 - `natural_product_matching.ipynb` - Matching to Natural product databases: Supernatural, Lotus and Coconut
+- `non_natural_formulas.ipynb` - Finding formulas that do not match to any of the natural product databases in the project.
 - `ptfi_analysis.ipynb`

 ## Data